Separating from Active Duty

 Transitional Health Care Benefits

-- If you qualify, the 180-day TAMP period begins when you separate
+- The 180-day TAMP period begins when you separate.

-- 18-36 months of coverage after TRICARE eligibility ends
+- It offers 18-36 months of coverage after TRICARE eligibility ends.

 You may be eligible for VA benefits, if you